izuzak/benchtable/README.md

 Get results table.

-After all benchmarks are finished, the `complete` event is fired and the `cli-table` table instance with the results is available through the `Benchtable.prototype.table` property.
+After all benchmarks are finished, the `complete` event is fired and the `cli-table` table instance with the results is available through the `BenchTable.prototype.table` property.

 The ASCII string serialization of the table is obtained by calling `.toString()` on that object.